-- 1. To elect three directors of the Company to serve on the Board of Directors until the Company's Annual Meeting of Shareholders in 2025 and until their successors are duly elected and qualified; - 2.
-To ratify the selection of RSM US LLP as the Company's independent registered accounting firm (independent auditors) for the fiscal year ending December 31, 2022; - 3.
-To conduct an advisory vote on the compensation of our named executive officers; and - 4.
+- 1. To elect two directors of the Company to serve on the Board of Directors until the Company's Annual Meeting of Shareholders in 2027 and until their successors are duly elected and qualified; - 2.
+To ratify the selection of RSM US LLP as the Company's independent registered accounting firm (independent auditors) for the fiscal year ending December 31, 2024; - 3.
+To conduct an advisory vote on the compensation of our named executive officers; - 4.
+To approve an amendment to the Company's Amended and Restated Articles of Incorporation (the "Charter") to allow the Company's shareholders to amend the Company's bylaws, subject to certain limitations; and - 5.
 To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.